 c) Copies of veterinary records, including digital records, digital images, diagnostic quality X rays, CT SCANs, MRIs, or other films, shall be furnished to:

-(I) The owner or the owner’s designated representative upon payment of reasonable costs; and
+(I) he owner or the owner’s designated representative upon payment of reasonable costs; and

 (II) Local law enforcement authorities and the bureau of animal protection in the department of agriculture in connection with an investigation of animal cruelty pursuant to section 18-9-202, C.R.S., or animal fighting pursuant to section 18-9-204, C.R.S.

 Pursuant to C.R.S.
 12-64-120, records concerning an animal’s care are available to the public unless a veterinary-patient-client privilege exists with respect to such animal.
-All practicing veterinarians shall maintain accurate records for every new or existing client-patient relationship.
-Animal patient records shall justify the assessment, diagnosis, and treatment administered or prescribed and shall be legible, written, printed, or prepared electronically as unalterable documents.
-Records shall be prepared in such a manner that any subsequent evaluation of the same animal patient would yield comprehensive medical, patient, and veterinarian identifying information.
-Records shall be maintained for a minimum of three years after the animal patient’s last medical examination.
+All practicing veterinarians in this state shall maintain accurate records for every new or existing veterinarian-client-patient relationship as defined in section 12-64-103 (15.5).
+In the animal patient records, the licensed veterinarian shall justify and describe the assessment, diagnosis, and treatment administered or prescribed and all medications and dosages prescribed in a legible, written, printed, or electronically prepared document that is unalterable.
+The licensed veterinarian shall prepare the records in a manner that allows any subsequent evaluation of the same animal patient record to yield comprehensive medical, patient, and veterinarian identifying information.
+Licensed veterinarians shall maintain animal patient records for a minimum of three years after the animal patient’s last medical examination.

 C.R.S.
 12-64-121 provides that a licensed veterinarian shall not knowingly make a false report of animal cruelty or animal fighting to a local law enforcement agency or to the bureau of animal protection.
 A licensed veterinarian who willfully violates the provisions of subsection (1) or (2) of this section commits a class 1 petty offense, punishable as provided in section 18-1.3-503, C.R.S.

 C.R.S.
 12-64-121 provides that a licensed veterinarian who in good faith reports a suspected incident of animal cruelty or animal fighting to the proper authorities in accordance with subsection (1) of this section shall be immune from liability in any civil or criminal action brought against the veterinarian for reporting the incident.
-In any civil or criminal proceeding in which the liability of a veterinarian for reporting an incident is at issue, the good faith of the veterinarian shall be presumed.
+In any civil or criminal proceeding in which the liability of a veterinarian for reporting an incident described in subsection (1) of this section is at issue, the good faith of the veterinarian shall be presumed.

 [i] C.R.S.
 12-64-104.